 - Target muscle: Latissimus Dorsi

-- Synergists: Brachialis, Brachioradialis, Biceps Brachii, Teres Major, Teres Minor, Pectoralis Major, Rhomboids, Lower Trapezius, Levator Scapulae
+- Synergists: Brachialis, Brachioradialis, Biceps Brachii, Teres Major, Teres Minor, Pectoralis Major, Rhomboids, Middle and Lower Trapezius, Levator Scapulae

 - Mechanics: Compound